 In all circumstances where damage and/or alterations to the electrical system are carried out without prior written consent from the Local Authority and such damage is made good by the Local Authority, the cost of the repair will be charged to the tenant.

 Local Authority Responsibility Tenant Responsibility The Local Authority is responsible for the maintenance of the electrical system of the property.
-The tenant is responsible for the replacement of bulbs and fuses.

 Gas